cloudblog004/fantasticfoodies/content/en/posts/1884-step-by-step-guide-to-prepare-super-quick-homemade-hot-chicken-salad.md

 - "2 cops potato chips"
 - "2 tspchopped pimento rinsed"
 recipeinstructions:
-- "Mix all ingredients together except Potato chips &amp; cheese."
+- "Mix all ingredients together except Potato chips & cheese."
 - "Put dish in refrigerator overnight, before cooking top with"
 - "Top with cheese, crushed potato chips,Bake at 375 for 15 to 20 min."
 - "Ready to serve and ENJOY!"